-(A) The payout amount represents the fair market value on the July 23, 1998 grant date of the restricted shares that will become vested upon the achievement of all performance goals.
+(A) The payout amount represents the fair market value on the May 4, 1999 grant date of the restricted shares that will become vested upon the achievement of all performance goals.
 The actual payout (if any) will depend upon the achievement of performance goals and upon the then fair market value of Sempra Energy Common Stock.

-Restricted shares awarded to executives generally are subject to forfeiture and transfer restrictions that terminate upon the satisfaction of long term objective corporate performance criteria.
+Restricted shares are subject to forfeiture and transfer restrictions that terminate upon the satisfaction of long term objective corporate performance criteria.
 During the performance period, the executive receives dividends on the restricted shares and is entitled to vote them but the shares cannot be sold or otherwise transferred.
 If the performance criteria are not satisfied or the executive's employment is terminated during the performance period, the shares are forfeited to Sempra Energy and canceled.

-The restricted shares shown in the table were awarded under the Sempra Energy 1998 Long Term Incentive Plan.
-The forfeiture and transfer restrictions on one-quarter of the shares initially subject to each of these awards will terminate at the end of years 1999, 2000, 2001 and 2002 if the executive is then employed by Sempra Energy or its subsidiaries and Sempra Energy has achieved a total return to shareholders for the year that places it among the top 25% of a peer group comprised of Sempra Energy and nineteen other energy and energy services companies.
-If these annual performance criteria are not met, the forfeiture and transfer restrictions on all or a portion of the shares remaining subject to these restrictions may be terminated based upon the satisfaction of cumulative shareholder return performance criteria for the four years ending December 31, 2002.
+The forfeiture and transfer restrictions on one-quarter of the shares initially subject to each of these awards will terminate at the end of years 2000, 2001, 2002 and 2003 if the executive is then employed by Sempra Energy or its subsidiaries and Sempra Energy has achieved a total return to shareholders for the year that places it among the top 25% of a peer group comprised of Sempra Energy and other energy and energy services companies.
+If these annual performance criteria are not met, the forfeiture and transfer restrictions on all or a portion of the shares remaining subject to these restrictions may be terminated based upon the satisfaction of cumulative shareholder return performance criteria for the four years ending December 31, 2003.

-The restrictions on all remaining shares will terminate at the end of the year 2002 if the executive is then employed by Sempra Energy or its subsidiaries and Sempra Energy has achieved a four-year cumulative total return to shareholders that either places it among the top 50% of the peer group companies or equals or exceeds the four-year cumulative return of the companies then comprising the Standard & Poor's 500 Corporate Stock Price Index.
+The restrictions on all remaining shares will terminate at the end of the year 2003 if the executive is then employed by Sempra Energy or its subsidiaries and Sempra Energy has achieved a four-year cumulative total return to shareholders that either places it among the top 50% of the peer group companies or equals or exceeds the four-year cumulative return of the companies then comprising the Standard & Poor's 500 Corporate Stock Price Index.
 If neither of these performance criteria is satisfied, the restrictions may be terminated as to a portion of the shares if Sempra Energy's four-year cumulative total shareholder return is among the top 70% of the peer group.
-Restrictions may terminate declining ratably to 20% for performance among the top 70% of the peer group.
-Any restricted shares for which forfeiture and transfer restrictions are not terminated by or as of the end of year 2002 will be forfeited to Sempra Energy and canceled.
+Restrictions will terminate as to 80% of the shares for performance among the top 55% of the peer group with the percentage of shares as to which the restrictions may terminate declining ratably to 20% for performance among the top 70% of the peer group.
+Any restricted shares for which forfeiture and transfer restrictions are not terminated by or as of the end of year 2003 will be forfeited to Sempra Energy and canceled.